auth0/docs/articles/server-platforms/aspnet/01-login.md

 ![Callback URLs](/media/articles/server-platforms/aspnet/callback_url.png)

-## 3. Filling Web.Config with your Auth0 Settings
+## 3. Fill Web.Config with your Auth0 Settings

 The NuGet package also created three settings on `<appSettings>`.
 Replace those with the following settings:

 ${snippet(meta.snippets.setup)}

-## 4.Triggering Login Manually or Integrating Lock
+## 4.Trigger Login Manually or Integrating Lock

 <%= include('../../_includes/_lock-sdk') %>

-## 5. Accessing User Information
+## 5. Access User Information

 Once the user successfully authenticated to the application, a `ClaimsPrincipal` will be generated which can be accessed through the `Current` property: